Year 5/6

 - be set their black book homework tasks.
 They need to choose AT LEAST 3 activities to complete which will be shared with with their class and teacher.
 It could include art work, writing, computer presentations, 3D models, posters etc.

-You have been studying Forces in Science this half term.
-Choose at least 3 activities from the list below to complete over the half term and during the half term holidays (due in on Monday 8th December).
+This is your chance to show off what you can do!
+Choose at least 3 activities from the list below to complete over the term and during the half term holidays (due in on Monday 23rd March).

 Activity Chosen: (Tick) |